Qualcomm’s Dean Brenner explains 5G spectrum and the ‘game changer’ DSS

 The fact that we have that for 4G, the fact that we don’t have a technology war with 5G — we have the 5G NR standard — and the fact that the spectrum, while not identical, is basically in common ranges, I think all that augurs very well to have that in place quickly.
 I can’t give you a date; I can’t say it’s going to be March 23, 2021 or something.
 But that’s not science fiction, that’s not a fantasy.
 That’s absolutely going to happen.
 I don’t have any doubt about that.

 VentureBeat: Will one phone be able to address all the sub-1GHz, sub-6GHz, and millimeter wave frequencies for 5G?
-Will most of the phones be capable of tuning across all those frequencies, or is it likely that a phone will address two of them at most and not be able to go up or down to the others.
+Will most of the phones be capable of tuning across all those frequencies, or is it likely that a phone will address two of them at most and not be able to go up or down to the others?
 Where do you think that the hardware is going to be over the next couple of years?

 Brenner: Great question.
 Right now, we support both sub-6GHz and millimeter waves in the same Qualcomm 5G chip.